 Before visiting, search through our databases:

-Please note: We are no longer accepting research requests through email.
+Please note: We do not accept research requests through email.

 Also, while some of our collections might contain the items listed below, Researchers are encouraged to contact the Berks County Court House or the Pennsylvania Department of Health for the following: